SiJBC/Gomoku-Typescript/README.md

 In addition to the standard game play I have added in the following features.

-* The board is resizable by clicking the different buttons.
+* The board is resizable by clicking the different buttons increasing the ux capability.
 * For time complexity the game uses a constant time complexity to check if the win has been achieved.
 The only iteration is done by checking on initial render which makes the game time complexity at linear.
-This is achieved by utilizing map() data structures. map() data structures use look up which has a time complexity of 0(1).
+This is achieved by utilizing map data structures, map data structures use the get() method that has a time complexity of 0(1).
 The algorithm will maximum check the nearest 5 tiles in any of 8 directions with each check have a (1) time complexity.
 So the time complexity will remain the same regardless of the size of the board.